 5 Myths About Using LNG In Agribusiness

-With steadily rising fuel costs and increased demand for cleaner energy sources, LNG (Liquefied Natural Gas) is fast replacing propane and diesel throughout the agriculture sector.
+With volatile and unpredictable fuel costs and increased demand for cleaner energy sources, LNG (Liquefied Natural Gas) is fast replacing propane and diesel throughout the agriculture sector.
 LNG is now establishing itself as the low-cost, low-carbon fuel of choice for many farm operations.

 Nevertheless, LNG finds itself the center of a whirl of myths, which target the fuel with an eye on discrediting it in the popular consciousness.
 Like the vast majority of myths however, separating out the truth from the fiction is like removing the wheat from the chaff to discover the true value of a particular statement as it relates to this abundant fuel source.